GDQuest/website/content/docs/godot-steering-ai-framework/reference/classes/GSAICohesion.md

-+++
-title = "GSAICohesion"
+---
+author: razoric
+date: "2020-02-25"
+description: |-
-description = "Calculates an acceleration that attempts to move the agent towards the center\nof mass of the agents in the area defined by the `GSAIProximity`." author = "razoric" date = "2020-02-25"
+  Calculates an acceleration that attempts to move the agent towards the center of mass of the agents in the area defined by the `GSAIProximity`.
-+++
+title: GSAICohesion
+---

 <!-- Auto-generated from JSON by GDScript docs maker.
 Do not edit this document directly. -->